AcroMedia/commerce-demo/README.md

 * Flush caches (i.e. through Drupal UI or run `../vendor/drush/drush/drush cr` from within `/web`)
 * Update entities (i.e. run `../vendor/drush/drush/drush entup` from within `/web`)
 * Update database (i.e. run `../vendor/drush/drush/drush updb` from within `/web`)
+* Solr server can be reached and indexes have been rebuilt?

 If those don’t help, Google the issue or submit an issue to our issue queue.
 Google will probably be your best friend :)